Who (might have) met whom - whole list

 • 1887 - 1961: Erwin Schrödinger icon

-Erwin Rudolf Josef Alexander Schrödinger (12/8/1887 - 4/1/1961) was an Austrian and naturalized Irish physicist, recipient of the Nobel Prize in Physics in 1933, known for Schrödinger functional and Schrödinger's cat.
+Erwin Rudolf Josef Alexander Schrödinger (12/8/1887 - 4/1/1961) was an Austrian and naturalized Irish physicist, recipient of the Nobel Prize in Physics in 1933, known for Schrödinger picture and Robertson–Schrödinger uncertainty relation.

 • 1890 - 1971: Lawrence Bragg icon